CHOISC1208/psi-erp/README.md

    npm run dev
    ```

    The Vite dev server runs on <http://localhost:5173>.
 If you open a second instance (e.g. Vite preview) it usually listens on <http://localhost:5174>.
 Ensure both origins are present in `ALLOWED_ORIGINS` so that cookies can be shared when using `credentials: 'include'`.
+When exposing the dev server over your LAN (e.g. <http://192.168.11.64:5174>), append that host to `ALLOWED_ORIGINS` as well.

 ## Authentication API quick check